 The purpose of this letter is to document our mutual understanding and agreement to apply certain Administrative Code changes to the applicable portion of our labor agreement.
-Specifically, on June 19, 2001, the Board of County Commissioners approved a Resolution emending the County Administrative Code (see attached) regarding leave usage and accrual for employees entering the Florida Retirement System's DROP Program, Bonus Dey earning, Benefit entitlement while on Leave of Absence, and Tuition Reimbursement.
+Specifically, on June 19, 2001, the Board of County Commissioners approved a Resolution amending the County Administrative Code (see attached) regarding leave usage and accrual for employees entering the Florida Retirement System's DROP Program, Bonus Day earning, Benefit entitlement white on Leave of Absence, and Tuition Reimbursement.
 Also attached to this letter is a summary of those amendments to the Administrative Code.
-These procedures are largely ministerial, housekeeping and provide the capability to track leaves and bonus days in a more automated and efficient feshion.
+These procedures are largely ministerial, housekeeping and provide the capability to track leaves and bonus days in a more automated and efficient fashion.

-The agreement in this letter is to apply these amendments to the current collective bargaining agreement between Government Supervisors Association of Florida - Supervisory Unit.
-Specifically, the following articles would be effected by these Administrative Code changes:
+The agreement in this letter is to apply these amendments to the current collective bargaining agreement between Broward County and Government Supervisors Association of Florida - Professional Unit.
+Specifically, the following articles would be affected by these Administrative Code changes:

-- 1. Article 23, Section A of the labor agreement deals with Bonus Day accruals and currently provides that an employee who has completed the initial probationary period will be entitled to earn eight (8) paid hours of time off with pay for each six (6) month period in which no sick leave is used.
-By applying the amended Section 14,230(h) of the Civil Service Rules to the labor agreement bargaining unit members will earn one (1) paid bonus day for any thirteen (13) consecutive pay periods in which the employee does not take any sick leave or leave without pay. - 2.
-The current labor agreement does not specifically address an employee's eligibility for DROP (Deferred Retirement Option Program).
-However, to clarify any outstanding issues regarding the DROP and related leave accrual, the County and Government Supervisors Association of Florida Supervisory Unit agree to apply the amended Section 14.229 (g)(2) and (h) of the Civil Service Rules to provide that bergeining unit members who participate in DROP and who elect to receive payout of all or any portion of accrued annual leave upon entering DROP will continue to accrue leave consistent with the accrual rates defined in the labor agreement and when the employee separates from County service, he/she shalt be paid for all accrued and unused annual leave remaining in their leave bank as of the date of separation consistent with the leave pay out terms of the contract.
+- Article 23.
+Section A in the Labor Agreement deals with Bonus Day accruals and currently provides that an employee who has completed the initial probationary period will be eligible to earn eight (8) hours of time off with pay for each thirteen (13) pay period time frame in which no sick leave is used.
+By applying the amended Section 14.230(h) of the Civil Service Rules to the labor agreement bargaining unit members will earn one (1) paid bonus day for any thirteen (13) consecutive pay periods in which the employee does not take any sick leave or leave without pay. - The current labor agreement does not specifically address an employee's eligibility for DROP (Deferred Retirement Option Program).
+However, to clarify any outstanding issues regarding the DROP and related leave accrual, the County and Government Supervisors Association of Florida Professional Unit agree to apply the amended Section 14.229 (g)(2) and (h) of the Civil Service Rules to provide that bargaining unit members who participate in DROP and who elect to receive payout of all or any portion of accrued annual leave upon entering DROP will continue to accrue leave consistent with the accrual rates defined in the labor agreement and when the employee separates from County service, he/she shall be paid for all accrued and unused annual leave remaining in their leave bank as of the date of separation consistent with the leave pay out terms of the contract.

-- 3. The labor agreement does not specifically address an employee's benefit entitlement. while on approved Leave of Absence without Pay.
-Section 14.238 of the Civil Service Rules has been amended to provide that a benefits eligible employee on approved leave without pay will continue to receive any applicable County insurance benefit funding for the first seven (7) full pay periods of leave of absence without pay.
-The Civil Service Rules had previously provided for payment of insurance premiums to benefits eligible employee for ninety (90) days. - Article 29, Section C of the Labor Agreement provides that employees who participate in the County's educational reimbursement program would be subject to the rules established by County policies.
-This is to acknowledge that this policy as defined in Sections 22.73 - 22.76 of the Broward County Administrative Code have been amended to eliminate the one year waiting period requirement for participation in the Tuition Reimbursement Program and allows benefit-eligible part-time 20 employees to participate in the Tuition Relmbursement Program.
+- The labor agreement does not specifically address an employee's benefit entitlement while on approved Leave of Absence without Pay.
+Section 14.238 of the Civil Service Rules has been amended to provide that a benefits eligible employee on approved leave without pay will continue to receive any applicable County insurance benefit funding for the first seven (7) full pay periods of leave of absence.
+The Civil Service Rules had previously provided for payment of insurance premiums to benefits eligible employee for ninety (90) days. - 4.
+Article 29-Educational Reimbursement, Section C of the labor agreement provides that employees who participate in the County's educational reimbursement program would be subject to the rules established by County policies.
+This is to acknowledge that this policy as defined in Sections 22.73 22.76 of the Broward County Administrative Code has been amended to eliminate the one year waiting period requirement for participation in the Tuition Reimbursement Program and allows benefit-eligible part-time 20 employees to participate in the Tuition Reimbursement Program.
 Part-time 20 benefit-eligible employees will receive 50% of eligible tuition.